Lost trying to get into E-Bikes, so many options, looking for guidance

 Just ride it and see :)

 I almost always start with throttle only.
-Once the bike is moving and I'm heading in the right direction I start peddling and let the pedal assist take over.
-Before I start out I set the pedal assist to level 1 or 2 but don't start peddling.
+Once the bike is moving and I'm heading in the right direction I start pedaling and let the pedal assist take over.
+Before I start out I set the pedal assist to level 1 or 2 but don't start pedaling.
 The transition from throttle to pedal assist is very smooth with no sudden acceleration.
 Starting out and crossing an intersection from a dead stop are about the only time I use the throttle.
 I would not have a bike without throttle.

 I almost always start with throttle only.
-Once the bike is moving and I'm heading in the right direction I start peddling and let the pedal assist take over.
-Before I start out I set the pedal assist to level 1 or 2 but don't start peddling.
+Once the bike is moving and I'm heading in the right direction I start pedaling and let the pedal assist take over.
+Before I start out I set the pedal assist to level 1 or 2 but don't start pedaling.
 The transition from throttle to pedal assist is very smooth with no sudden acceleration.
 Starting out and crossing an intersection from a dead stop are about the only time I use the throttle.
 I would not have a bike without throttle.

 100% agree, these are heavy bikes, and that throttle is very useful for quickly crossing a busy intersection or if you find yourself stopped going uphill.
 A little goose of the throttle is all you need to get going and start pedaling, and it would be a lot harder, and less safe, without one.